 Educational attainment – Welsh Government assessment

-- In April 2019, Estyn reported on educational provision for secondary school-aged Gypsy, Roma and Traveller pupils, noting progress against previous recommendations and making recommendations on data collection, funding and guidelines on prosecutions for failure to attend school.
+- In April 2019, Estyn reported on educational provision for secondary school-aged Gypsy, Roma and Traveller pupils.
 It raised concerns that schools do not use attainment data to inform improvement for Gypsy, Roma and Traveller children.
 There is little information about progress in implementing the Welsh Government’s Enabling Gypsies, Roma and Travellers plan.

-- While gross budgeted expenditure for schools increased by 2.8% between 2015–16 and 2018–19, this represents a decrease in real terms.
-A 2020 independent report found positive effects of school spending, with larger impact for disadvantaged pupils.
+- While gross budgeted expenditure for schools increased by 2.8% between 2015/16 and 2018/19, this represents a decrease in real terms.
+A 2020 independent report found positive effects of school spending, with a larger impact for disadvantaged pupils.

-- A 2018 Senedd inquiry into the Welsh Government’s use of additional funding for the most deprived children found that some schools were using the Pupil Development Grant to make up for what they saw as insufficient core funding.
+- A 2018 Welsh Parliament (Senedd) inquiry into the Welsh Government’s use of additional funding for the most deprived children found that some schools were using the Pupil Development Grant to make up for what they saw as insufficient core funding.
 In March 2022, the Welsh Government set out the mechanisms it has for monitoring use of the funding.

 Read more about the UK and Welsh Governments’ actions on educational attainment.